Monthly UK Housing Market Report

 - The number of house sales agreed in May dropped

-- Number of sales made to first time buyers fell in April
+- Supply of available housing and the number of sales made to first time buyers increased marginally last month

 First time buyers

 Although the number of house hunters registered per branch and sales agreed fell in May, sales to first time buyers (FTBs) increased marginally.
 Nearly three in ten (27 per cent) of the total sales completed last month were to FTBs, an increase of one percentage point from April.